OpenLMIS/openlmis-deployment/provision/Provision-swarm-With-ELB.md

 So, in the EC2 instance chosen as the swarm manager, start apache2 service at port 80(or any other port you may prefer).
 Then in ELB settings, set it to ping that port.

-The apache2 service starts itself automatically after the system is rebooted, so this ensures that **ELB will start forwarding immediately if the instance reboots**.
+For OpenLMIS the Nginx container starts itself automatically after the system is rebooted, so this ensures that **ELB will start forwarding immediately if the instance reboots**.

 ## 6. Provision **all** EC2 instances